 We mechanically recycle plastics.
-If it cannot be reused we have the new and rare ability to chemically recycle some kinds of plastic into raw material for making new raw resin.
+If a plastic product cannot be refurbished or reused we have the new and rare ability to chemically recycle many kinds of plastic into raw material for making new raw resin.
 We are key partners in some circular plastic partnerships

 The term ‘circular economy’ was brought to prominence by the Ellen MacArthur Foundation when it launched in 2010.